Bhoza/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5th script is made to display the last 10 lines in the /etc/passwd directory 6th script is made to print out the first 10 lines on the file /etc/passwd 7th script is made to printout the third line of the file iacta
+5th script is made to display the last 10 lines in the /etc/passwd directory 6th script is made to print out the first 10 lines on the file /etc/passwd 7th script is made to printout the third line of the file iacta 8th script is made to create a file with some text inside